mrciolino/wiki-backup/timeline.md

 - The party finds Darmuth's Phylactery which is in the knot in the portal in the hole in the hat.

 - The party fights a dragon named Karroash.
+Spoops gets swallowed.

 - The party finds treasure in an old dragon hoard under the Dragon Sea.
 They fill a demi plane with gold, jewels, and magic items.